Nine Entertainment IPO taps into Australia's passion for cricket

 Fusion’s Allen said he did not expect the government would change the laws as this would be hugely unpopular with the electorate as many consumers still see Pay TV as expensive.

-Nevertheless, free-to-air broadcasting revenue is likely to fall by an annualized 3.8 percent over the five-years through 2017/18 to A$6.7 billion, according to research group IBISWorld.
-Pay TV revenue, in contrast, is expected to increase an annualized 3.3 percent over the same period to A$4 billion.
+Nevertheless, free-to-air broadcasting revenue is likely to fall by an annualised 3.8 percent over the five-years through 2017/18 to A$6.7 billion, according to research group IBISWorld.
+Pay TV revenue, in contrast, is expected to increase an annualised 3.3 percent over the same period to A$4 billion.